 What makes a company a great place to work?
-It’s a question we often get asked not only by those looking to achieve Top Workplace status, but also aspiring organizations that recognize a growing shift in their industry from profitability to personability.
+It’s a question we often get asked – not only by those looking to achieve Top Workplace status but also by aspiring organizations that recognize a growing shift in their industry from profitability to personability.

-In fact, 83% of employees at Fortune 500 Best Companies to Work For® said their leadership lived out the same values expected of employees, making them more trustworthy.
-Compare that to only 42% of employees at average workplaces putting trust in their leadership.
+In fact, 83 percent of employees at Fortune 500 Best Companies to Work For® said their leadership lived out the same values expected of employees, making them more trustworthy.
+Compare that to only 42 percent of employees at average workplaces putting trust in their leadership.

-Great leaders practice what they preach and they are also passionate advocates who take a stand on the issues impacting the world around them.
-In their own organization, leadership should be committed to boosting engagement, responsive to feedback and concerns, and advocate a healthy company culture.
+Great leaders practice what they preach and are passionate advocates who take a stand on the issues impacting the world around them.
+In their organization, leadership should be committed to boosting engagement, responding to feedback and concerns, and advocating a healthy company culture.

-Organizations that regularly check-in with their employees through employee engagement surveys open the opportunity for communication that benefits all involved.
-Employees are able to share concerns and feel heard, while management can utilize employee survey insights to start important conversations that might otherwise have been missed.
-Feedback can also help leaders navigate organizational decisions with the employee’s best interest in mind.
+Companies that check in regularly with their employees through employee engagement surveys open the opportunity for communication that benefits all involved.
+Employees can share concerns and feel heard, while management can utilize employee survey insights to start important conversations that might otherwise have been missed.
+Feedback can also help leaders navigate organizational decisions with the employee’s best interests in mind.

 Some companies offer employees stock options.
-Others, like Google, provide their employees with free meals at work, or in the case of Quicken Loans, a free arcade.
-But great place to work criteria is about more than just fun employee perks.
+Others, like Google, provide their employees with free meals at work or, in the case of Quicken Loans, a free arcade.
+But the great place-to-work criteria is about more than just fun employee perks.

-Top Workplaces who have a satisfied workforce focus on building an intentional company culture by consistently improving employee engagement, communication, and trust.
-A healthy company culture is also a powerful way to stand out, promote your unique brand, and make a statement to potential recruits.
+Top Workplaces with a satisfied workforce focus on ways to be intentional and improve company culture by consistently developing employee engagement, communication, and trust.
+Healthy company culture is also a powerful way to stand out, promote your unique brand, and make a statement to potential recruits.

 No organization is perfect.
-Recognizing imperfections and gaining a clear perspective on employee engagement allows an organization to purposefully build a company culture that aligns with their values and goals.
+Recognizing imperfections and gaining a clear perspective on employee engagement allows an organization to purposefully build a company culture that aligns with its values and goals.

 Top Workplaces utilize employee feedback to better understand what makes a great workplace and also pinpoint areas where more effort is needed to create positive change.
 Transparency in this respect is often what makes a great workplace in the eyes of top talent who appreciate an organization that is committed to honesty and growth rather than denial and stagnation.

 Innovation is at the heart of any successful company.
-Innovation keeps an organization at the top of their game, allowing them to flex their competitive muscles and take pride in the work they do.
+Innovation keeps an organization at the top of its game, allowing them to flex its competitive muscles and take pride in the work they do.

 The work-life balance is a war of sorts – we have to work to enjoy life away from work.
 But Top Workplaces see things from a different perspective.
 They understand that employees who are happy in life are also happy at work.

-Offering plenty of opportunity for employees to learn and grow as individuals is an investment.
-It not only increases your organization’s talent pool, it also makes it much easier to retain those skilled individuals for the long term while you continue to attract new talent.
+Offering plenty of opportunities for employees to learn and grow as individuals is an investment.
+It increases your organization’s talent pool and also makes it much easier to retain those skilled individuals for the long term while you continue to attract new talent.

 Successful companies obviously do a number of things right, but it’s not always about the what as much as the how.
 Great workplaces have shifted their focus from getting the most out of their employees to giving back to their employees to ensure their needs are met.
 This translates to better business outcomes that are often a result of employee-focused decisions.